ahnan4arch/op-docs/Open Peer - Protocol Specification.md

     * Lockbox access secret - a secret that can be used in combination to the "lockbox access token" to provide proof of previous successful login
     * Lockbox access expiry - the window in which the access key is valid
     * Lockbox domain - the domain hosting the lockbox
-    * Lockbox key "lockbox half" - this is server side base-64 encoded XORed portion of the lockbox key that must be combined with the client side portion of the key to create the full lockbox key.
-    * Lockbox key "hash" - hash of the combined XORed lockbox key as previously passed in.
+    * Lockbox key "hash" - hash of the lockbox key as previously passed in.
   * Grant service challenge (optional, if challenge is required)
     * ID - a challenge ID that the server generated which the client application will have to authorize
     * Name - a human readable name for the service requesting the challenge